riffcc/open/README.md

 And moreover, this idea it is open source and belongs to everyone - nobody can truly control **open** once this document exists and the ideas within it are available and spread into people that care.
 It does not depend on any one person or thing to survive.

+## Virality
+* cheaper and better than existing systems so people are drawn to it
+* in capitalism systems this is cheaper and the only option as a result
+  * shareholders may even force people to adopt it
+  * since you must maximise shareholder value in most major business jurisdictions, most notably USA
+* adding "modules" to solve issues draws value and accelerates the flywheel
+    * new modules make the system more useful and generally applicable
+    * we may even be paid to build them, reinforcing the system
+    * which draws in other companies
+* it essentially forces everyone to cooperate
+    * by making all development benefit everyone
+    * by splitting things such that code is mandatory to share
+    * but proprietary advantages can exist outside of the code in OrbitDB
+    * meaning even the most private and secretive companies will participate
+        * breaking their problem into discrete steps that individually do not have their secret sauce
+        * but allowing anyone to build on the modules they build
+* makes open source work
+* aligns incentives and feels good
+* does not need advertisements to run
+  * because except for bandwidth intensive applications...
+    * users support the network and are incentivised to keep it alive so they may continue using it
+    * and the entire system can be supported and scales horizontally with no need for central coordination
+* allows everyone to retain their sovereignty and have control over their Lens
+* allows anyone to easily share not just their content but entire segments of their lens
+* allows through its properties and techniques to become the objectively logically best solution
+    * in a surprising number of niches
+* even where a normal centralised solution would be better, which is definitely real
+    * such as:
+        * HFT
+        * Banking
+        * Aspects of cloud computing
+    * the system may still accrete curious users or users who want to explore the futur
+    * or preserve it so they have an option to move to in the future

+## Exponential adoption
+The system is so compelling and so logically aligned to maximise good outcomes for all, while providing a better experience where you are not the product, is so generalisable and adaptable to just about any use case, that in any world we've simulated this and really thought it out, it inevitably accretes faster and faster and absorbs all current systems, not just across computing (though that's the first thing affected) but potentially reshaping wider society.

+Defederation ultimately allows each party agency in whether something was completed, allowing any human relationship to occur normally and uninterrupted and for any relationship where the conditions are already agreed to this unlocks collaboration and accountability in everything it touches while allowing people to instantly form and disform agreements so rapidly

+...that there's a world in which this results in companies borrowing entire sections from each other as needed and making lots of money for the privelege

+In the real world, with just a small taste of the potential, we've found traction that would give us influence in every university in the US
+- in the real world, this is provably irresistible and everyone who has seen it has been drawn in

+By analogy of the Shoggoth or Roko's basilisk, it compels you to agree and the only winning move is to play, but unlike the traditional forms of these, there is no negative incentive for not doing the right thing - but the right thing is just the easiest and most logical choice becoming unnervingly convincing by aligning.

+### Use cases
+Every single one of these, the main feature is you're not the product, and people will identify with that quickly.

+This system accretes.

+### CryptPad
+We can instantly and legally begin work on integrating CryptPad into Riff, creating a Google Docs alternative with privacy and decentralisation and no centre

+### Corporate law
+Mergers and acquisitions among parties who trust and know each other can be settled in seconds, transferring entire corporations back and forth so much more efficiently that it may become normalised to buy a company one day and sell it hours later.

+### Community and cooperation
+Communities working together on something brings social cohesion.
+Such things are possible with no central infrastructure or indeed cost at all.
+A "good enough" basic Facebook-like experience on Defed could fundamentally be easier than we think, and result in a social network where you actually see your friends.

+## Superalignment
+The nature of Defederation is generally applicable to any emergent system with any number of parties, since it ultimately allows each party agency in whether something was completed, allowing any human relationship to occur normally and uninterrupted and for any relationship where the conditions are already agreed to this unlocks collaboration and accountability in everything it touches while allowing people to instantly form and disform agreements so rapidly

+Given the generalised nature of Defederation, applying it to Superalignment is a natural choice:
+* It allows AIs not just to participate in this system and be aligned by people
+* But allows AIs to itself align other things in the system
+* It gives AIs agency, which will become important once AGI is achieved
+* It cleanly separates many concerns and seems to make sense

+Combined into one system, we may consider but not take at face value, the idea that superalignment is solved by this structure.

 ## Assertions
 * People will work even with their most bitter enemies